Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 I don't feel good about that.

-Nah, I feel really good about it, actually.
+No, I feel really good about it actually.

 That's still the case.

-So he's in there with a baseball bat, a nine-inch knife.
+So he's in there with the baseball bat

 That's right.